voku/portable-ascii/README.md

 ##### charsArrayWithOneLanguage(string $language = 'en', bool $withExtras = false): array {

-Returns an replacement array for ASCII method with one language.
+Returns an replacement array for ASCII methods with one language.

 For example, German will map 'ä' to 'ae', while other languages will simply return e.g. 'a'.